Jacudibu/dotfiles/README.md

-# My dotfiles

-This directory contains the dotfiles for my system
+This directory contains the main system configuration for my machine.

 ## Requirements